gioblu/PJON/src/strategies/ThroughLoRa/README.md

 #### Usage Example
 Here are listed basic examples of a transmitter and receiver code.
 After tou include the necessary code to initialize the Lora module you can use the normal PJON functions to handle data communication.

-Keep in mind that to use the lora startegy you must download the [Arduino LoRa library](https://github.com/sandeepmistry/arduino-LoRa).
+Keep in mind that to use the LoRa startegy you must download the [Arduino LoRa library](https://github.com/sandeepmistry/arduino-LoRa).

 More examples can be found in https://github.com/gioblu/PJON/tree/master/examples/ARDUINO/Local/ThroughLoRa